digdir/designsystemet/README.md

 ---

-## Get started with development ✨
+## Get started with development 💻

 ### 1. Install Node 16+ and Yarn 3

 Make sure `node` and `yarn` is installed by running: `node --version && yarn --version`

-Check / Google installation instructions for your operating system to install them.
+Check installation instructions for your operating system to install them.

 ### 2. Install dependencies